Dual Teacher-Student Learning for Semi-supervised Medical Image Segmentation: Method

 \subsection{Dual teacher student learning framework}

-As illustrated in \cref{fig:dtsl_overview}, the proposed DTSL framework consists of two groups of teacher-student models, where each group shares the same model architecture.
-The architectures across the groups are distinct.
+As illustrated in \Cref{fig:dtsl_overview}, the proposed DTSL framework employs two teacher-student groups with distinct architectures.
+Within each group, the teacher and student models share the same architecture.

-During training, the student models are updated via gradient descent-based optimization on a integrated loss function, while the parameters of the teacher models are updated using the EMA strategy defined in \cref{eqn:EMA}, based on their respective student models.
+During training, the student models are updated via gradient descent on a composite loss function.
+Concurrently, the parameters of each teacher model are updated using the EMA strategy defined in \Cref{eqn:EMA}, based on their respective student's weights.